Environmental Ethics

 gadfly@igc.org

 Dr. Ernest Partridge is a researcher, lecturer, consultant in Applied Ethics and Environmental Ethics and the Co-Editor of the progressive political website, The Crisis Papers.
 His doctoral dissertation from the University of Utah (1976) was titled, Rawls and the Duty to Posterity.
 Dr. Partridge has taught moral philosophy and environmental ethics at the University of California (Santa Barbara, Irvine and Riverside campuses), and most recently was the Hulings Professor of Environmental Ethics at Northland College in Wisconsin.
 He has published numerous papers dealing with moral philosophy, moral psychology, policy analysis and environmental ethics, and he has presented many papers before the American Philosophical Association and other scholarly societies in the United States, United Kingdom, Canada, Japan, Italy and Russia.
-He is a member of the Board of Editors of The Journal of Environmental Education, The Open Country (Moscow, Russia), and The Intergenerational Justice Review (Germany).
+He is a member of the Board of Editors of The Intergenerational Justice Review (Germany).
 Under a grant from the Rockefeller Foundation, Dr. Partridge conducted original research relating to the moral question of the duty to posterity.
 One product of that research, an anthology titled Responsibilities to Future Generations was published in 1981.
 In June, 1983, he was awarded an Interdisciplinary Incentive Award from the National Science Foundation and the National Endowment for the Humanities and, from the summer of 1984 through the summer of 1986, he engaged in research on the ethical aspects of earthquake prediction and seismic safety analysis at the University of Colorado.
 In 1998-2000, under another grant from the National Science Foundation, Dr. Partridge examined "The Implications of Disequilibrium Ecology for Environmental Ethics and Policy."

-In recent visits to Russia, Dr. Partridge has participated in scholarly and environmental conferences, and has established productive and ongoing communication and cooperation with international scholars and scientists involved in global environmental issues.
+In seven visits to Russia, Dr. Partridge participated in scholarly and environmental conferences, and established productive and ongoing communication and cooperation with international scholars and scientists involved in global environmental issues.
 A frequent participant in professional conferences in the United States and abroad, Dr. Partridge is available for consultations and public lectures on the topics of Environmental Ethics, Public Policy, and Responsibilities to Future Generations.
 (Click here for a list of lecture topics and abstracts).

 3/11/08